finam-ufz/finam-regrid/docs/source/index.rst

 API References
 --------------

-Information about the API of FINAM-NetCDF.
+Information about the API of FINAM-regrid.

 .. toctree::
     :hidden: